Windows 10 Compatibility

 - Firefox 42 and 43 (Extended Releases are not supported)

 - Cataloger's Desktop: No known issues.
-Please report any issues to Stanley Laufer.
+Please report any issues to Abigail Laufer.

 - Classification Web: No known issues.
-Please report any issues to Stanley Laufer.
+Please report any issues to Abigail Laufer.

 - OCLC Conexion: No known issues.
-Please report any issues to Stanley Laufer.
+Please report any issues to Abigail Laufer.

 - RDA Toolkit: No known issues.
-Please report any issues to Stanley Laufer.
+Please report any issues to Abigail Laufer.

 Office 2007, 2010, and 2013 are compatible with Windows 10.
 Be sure to install all available updates for Office.
 Office 2016 is scheduled for a Sept 22nd 2015 release.
 We do not have any information regarding Office 2016 at this time and we strongly discourage users from upgrading to Office 2016 until additional information is available.